vmleon/oracle-atp-da/lab2/README.md

 ![Object Browser Data](../images/apex_object_data.png)

 Leave `Id` empty and fill the field `Text` with a task description you like.

-When you are happy with your new task, click `Create and Create Another` and do the same with another task:
+When you are happy with your new task, click `Create and Create Another` and do the same with another task.

+To follow the same example we have created:
+  - Get concert tickets

 ![Object Browser Data](../images/apex_object_insert_row_1.png)

-Do the same with the second task entry:
+Do the same with the second task entry.

+To follow the same example we have created:
+  - Buy bread

 ![Object Browser Data](../images/apex_object_insert_row_2.png)